William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The original campus is arranged around the Joseph Chamberlain Memorial Clock Tower, 'Old Joe', which commemorates the university's first chancellor and which is visible for miles around.
 Measuring over 100m in height it is one of tallest free-standing clock towers in the world and even now is the third highest building in the Birmingham.

-Unusually, the tower was built from the inside without scaffolding - and as a result it needed repointing by 1914.
+Unusually, the tower was built from the inside without scaffolding - and probably as a result of that it needed repointing by 1914.
 The clock made J B Joyce of Whitchurch was paid for by the main builder of the university Thomas Rowbotham; the dials measure 17' 6" in diameter.
 Rowbotham also paid for the five chiming bells cast by Taylor of Loughborough.
 They were rehung by Taylor's in 1981.

 The campus was designed by the London partnership of Aston Webb and Ingress Bell, particularly known in Birmingham for the design of the Victoria Law Courts.
 The Chancellor's Court was designed in a D-shape with the central Great Hall opposite Old Joe flanked by 6 domed blocks on the curved side.
 The plan was never completed.
 However, on the centenary of the opening of the Aston Webb building and the Edgbaston Campus by Edward VII in 1909, planning approval was given for a sixth dome to complete the symmetry.
 Designed to modern standares but in sympathy with the original buildings, it will house the University's music department.